scoskey/m387/index.md

 You are expected to attend remote class sessions, and to be prepared to work on current material.
 The textbook uses a guided discovery format, which means most learning happens through problem solving.
 You will receive credit for each class day that you attend and work successfully with others and myself.

-### Classwork portfolio 10%
+### Classwork notebook 10%

-The work you do in class will slowly accumulate and become a portfolio.
-I will periodically evaluate your portfolio for evidence of activity on every problem requested.
+The work you do in class will slowly accumulate and become a lengthy notebook.
+I will periodically evaluate your notebook for evidence of activity on every problem requested.

 ### Homework 40%